Leader: Steven Clinton, MD, PhD

 Phase II Clinical Trials to Test Novel Anticancer Agents in New Indications (N01 CM2011– Phase II)

-PI: Miguel Villalona, MD, of the Experimental Therapeutics Program
+PI: Miguel Villalona, MD, of the Translational Therapeutics Program

 Ohio State and Malaysia Centre join forces in fight against cancer.
 The Ohio State University has signed an agreement with the Sarawak Biodiversity Centre in Malaysia to collaborate on the further development and commercialization of a promising anticancer agent called silvestrol that is derived from a tropical tree that grows on the island of Borneo.
 Researchers with Ohio State’s College of Pharmacy and the OSUCCC – James have worked together on silvestrol since 2004.
 The team’s early studies indicated that the agent might help treat acute and chronic leukemia, as well as mantle cell lymphoma and other currently incurable malignancies.
 Silvestrol kills cancer cells in an unusual way, by directly blocking the initial step in the process cells use to make proteins.
 A. Douglas Kinghorn, PhD, DSc, a researcher with the OSUCCC’s MCC Program, led the work that fully characterized the molecular structure of silvestrol and also named this compound.
 Michael Grever, MD, who co-leads the Leukemia Research Program at the OSUCCC – James, said Ohio State investigators will isolate and purify the agent and conduct the laboratory and animal studies that are needed to demonstrate its safety and effectiveness before using it in human clinical trials.